irhamta/irhamta.github.io/_pages/home.md

 code:
   - title: "Scientific Codes"
-    excerpt: "Some of the scientific codes that I have developed can be found on my [code page](/codes/), or you can also go directly to my [GitHub](https://github.com/irhamta/) webpage."
+    excerpt: "Some of the scientific codes that I have developed can be found on my [codes](/codes/) page, or you can also go directly to my [GitHub](https://github.com/irhamta/) webpage."

 contact:
   - title: "Want to reach me?"